Posta (newspaper)

-Posta is a Turkish tabloid newspaper, with the second-highest circulation in Turkey owned by Demirören Group.
-It was founded in 1995 by Doğan Media Group.
+Posta is a Turkish tabloid newspaper, with the second-highest circulation in Turkey.
+It was founded in 1995 by Doğan Media Group and began publication on 23 January 1995.

-It began publication in 1995 and its first issue was released on 23 January.
 Posta had a daily circulation of approximately 516,000 in 2009.
-The newspaper is published in Istanbul by Doğan Holding, which also used to own (1994–2018) other major Turkish newspapers including Hürriyet.
+The newspaper is published in Istanbul by Doğan Holding, which also used to own (1994–2018) other major Turkish newspapers, including Hürriyet.

 On 21 March 2018, Demirören Group acquired the newspaper.

 Editorial line

 The paper's editorial line has been described as tabloid, similar to the New York Daily News or the Daily Mirror, appealing to broad audiences with more attention paid to entertainment and gossip than politics and economics.